The Morse Transform for Discrete Shape Analysis: Experiments

-We evaluate the Morse feature vectorisation on two widely used benchmark datasets for virtual screening: the Directory of Useful Decoys, Enhanced \citep[DUD-E,][]{dude} and the Maximum Unbiased Validation \citep[MUV,][]{muv} dataset.
-DUD-E consists of active ligands for 102 protein targets, accompanied by property-matched decoy molecules that resemble the ligands physically but are dissimilar in 2-D chemical fingerprint space to minimise the chance of binding.
-The DUD-E Diverse (D8) subset is a subset of DUD-E consisting of 8 targets that are representative of the diverse protein categories in DUD-E. Similarly, MUV consists of active ligands and decoys for 17 protein targets.
+We evaluate the Morse transform-based shape summary on two widely used benchmark datasets for virtual screening: the Directory of Useful Decoys, Enhanced \citeprefix{DUD-E;}{dude} and the Maximum Unbiased Validation \citeprefix{MUV;}{muv} datasets.
+DUD-E consists of 102 protein targets, each of which is assigned active ligands that have been experimentally confirmed to have high binding affinity and property-matched decoy molecules.
+Decoy molecules resemble the ligands physically but are dissimilar in 2D chemical fingerprint space to minimise the chance of binding and are presumed to be inactive.
+The DUD-E Diverse (D8) subset is a subset of DUD-E consisting of 8 targets that are representative of the diverse protein categories in DUD-E. In contrast, MUV consists of 17 protein targets, each of which is assigned active and decoy molecules that are both verified by experimental PubChem bioassay data.
 MUV was designed to not be affected by artificial enrichment or analogue bias by ensuring that actives are close to decoys in simple chemical descriptor space.